'The Shape of Water' Leads Golden Globes Nominations • Channels Television

 – Rebuke –

-The Hollywood Foreign Press Association (HFPA) — apparently sensitive to the message it would send out — largely avoided rewarding the work of Kevin Spacey, James Toback, Jeffrey Tambor, Louis C.K., Brett Ratner, Bryan Singer, Amazon Studios boss Roy Price and numerous other scandal-hit big players.

-Spacey, who won best actor in 2015 for “House of Cards,” was never in with chance of a repeat following a litany of allegations against him.
+Spacey, who won best actor in 2015 for “House of Cards,” never had a chance of a repeat following a litany of allegations of impropriety with young men.

-But his alleged misdeeds against young men appeared to have harmed the chances of colleagues such as Robin Wright, another previous winner, as the show was blanked this year.
+But his alleged misdeeds also appeared to have harmed the chances of his colleagues such as Robin Wright — the show was blanked this year.

 “Transparent,” which has also had numerous nominations and a win for Tambor, found itself in the same boat with HFPA members giving the comedy a hard pass.

-Spacey was also expected to front an awards campaign for “All the Money in the World” before Ridley Scott decided to expunge the actor from his latest movie.
+Spacey had been expected to front an awards campaign for “All the Money in the World” before Ridley Scott decided to expunge the actor from his latest movie.

 His replacement Christopher Plummer — added via last-minute reshoots in a groundbreaking move — earned a surprise nomination for best supporting actor in a film.